Last Updated on April 4, 2022

 It’s not actually salt.
 It’s a mineral compound made of magnesium and sulfate.
 It was originally discovered around the natural healing baths in Epsom, England.

-Epsom salts help to easy achy muscles and relieve stress.
-When we're stressed or anxious our bodies pump out adrenaline.
+Epsom salts help to ease achy muscles and relieve stress.
+When we’re stressed or anxious our bodies pump out adrenaline.
 That adrenaline depletes the body of magnesium.
 But, we need magnesium to raise our serotonin, which helps us relax.